 Calculating carbon footprints is much more than just multiplying numbers.
 When determining a carbon footprint, attention must be paid to several different things, including the goal setting and system boundary, the input data, the execution of the calculation, and the verification of the results.
-The calculation must follow the standards and guidelines so that result is reliable and the company can avoid greenwashing.
+The calculation must follow the standards and guidelines so that the result is reliable and the company can avoid greenwashing.

-There are different standards for calculating carbon footprints, whether you are calculating the carbon footprint of a company, product, or project.
+There are different standards for calculating footprints, whether you are calculating the carbon footprint of a company, product, or project.
 All relevant carbon footprint calculation standards are based on the life cycle assessment standards ISO 14040 and ISO 14044.

 When calculating the carbon footprint, all significant emission sources related to a specific identifiable entity are taken into account – in the case of product accounting, the product’s entire life cycle from the cradle to the grave.